 The region has a recent mixture of Hungarian, Germanic and Romanian influences and so much more going further back.

-If you’re looking for a more affordable European holiday in December, Transylvania is hard to beat and it’s a region filled with incredible cities.
+If you’re looking for a more affordable European holiday in December, Transylvania is hard to beat, and it’s a region filled with incredible cities and castles.

 Consider Timisoara for its bold secessionist architecture, Sibiu for its Saxon history, Brasov for its access to Bran Castle (Dracula’s Castle) or Sighisoara for the most beautiful medieval town in all of Romania (pictured above).

-Romania might not cross your mind when thinking of where to travel in Europe, particularly in December when it can snow or at least be raining but you’d be surprised how stunning it is.
+When thinking of where to travel in Europe, Romania might not cross your mind, particularly in December when it can snow or at least be raining, but you might be surprised how stunning it is.

 Visiting Transylvania and elsewhere in Romania in winter is sure to be a memorable experience.